 Get in touch

-We are always more than happy to help answer any questions you may have, provide feedback on your article idea or discuss new and interesting collaborations.
-Please get in touch via email to member editor Anders Broend Christensen or drop us a line at firstname.lastname@example.org.
+We’re here to help.
+We can answer any questions you may have, provide feedback on your article idea or discuss new collaborations.
+Please email Editor-in-Chief Tom Jeffery.

 (Picture credit: Pexels)